hyluncy/friends-review/README.md

 ## Current Progress
 Requires setup of experiences and reviews both in the frontend and backend Backend structure regarding users set up.
-Sign-up : backend and frontend successful connection
+Sign-up : backend and frontend successful connection, tested via Postman